 The minerals and brine solution are then flushed out of the system, and the resin beads are ready to remove more minerals from the water.

 Water softeners vary in efficiency and resin volume, which affects how often they need to be regenerated.
-Some water softeners use a computer-controlled valve, such as the Logix valve, to monitor the efficiency of the system and initiate regeneration only when necessary.
+Some water softeners use a computer-controlled valve to monitor the efficiency of the system and initiate regeneration only when necessary.
 This improves the efficiency of the system and reduces the amount of salt and water used during regeneration.
+A more efficient system will give you a lower value when you calculate the salt needed.

 Water Softener: Calculating The Salt Needed